Zinc-30/notes/interesting recent papers.md

   - `video` <https://youtube.com/watch?v=sZqrWFl0wQ4> (demo)
   - `video` <https://vimeo.com/237274156> (Higgins)

+#### ["Robust and Efficient Transfer Learning with Hidden Parameter Markov Decision Processes"](https://arxiv.org/abs/1706.06544) Killian, Daulton, Konidaris, Doshi-Velez
+  `semantic representation`
+>	"A new framework for modeling families of related tasks using low-dimensional latent embeddings, which correctly models the joint uncertainty in the latent parameters and the state space."

 #### ["Towards Deep Symbolic Reinforcement Learning"](http://arxiv.org/abs/1609.05518) Garnelo, Arulkumaran, Shanahan
   `semantic representation`
 >	"Contemporary DRL systems require very large datasets to work effectively, entailing that they are slow to learn even when such datasets are available.
 Moreover, they lack the ability to reason on an abstract level, which makes it difficult to implement high-level cognitive functions such as transfer learning, analogical reasoning, and hypothesis-based reasoning.
 Finally, their operation is largely opaque to humans, rendering them unsuitable for domains in which verifiability is important.
 We propose an end-to-end RL architecture comprising a neural back end and a symbolic front end with the potential to overcome each of these shortcomings."